 Transportation science also uses the term volume.
-According to Gerlough and Huber (1975), this should be reserved to hourly flows (i.e. measured over one hour and expressed in "vehicles per hour").
-Maximum flow is also called capacity.
+According to Gerlough and Huber (1975), this should be reserved to hourly flows (i.e. measured where $\sigma$ is the variance of the velocity measurement.
+This confirms that spot speed is larger than space-mean speed, and the difference increases with increasing velocity fluctuations. - An alternative derivation is, for example, in (Gerlough and Huber, 1975).